Paper airplane icon

 From sipping flat whites down a laneway in Melbourne to road-tripping through a sea of red dirt in the outback… plus, ya know, something something about beaches (but you already know that), you’ll be spoilt for choice when it comes to spending those dollaroos!

-There’s a reason why it’s one of the most popular backpacking destinations in the world.
+There’s a reason why it’s one of the most popular backpacking destinations in the world, and my biggest tip for visiting is to give yourself enough time to explore properly.

 More Reading On Australia: